swatuu0602/TOXI.AI/README.md

 Performance Metrics:

 "Our model has shown a high accuracy of 90% in predicting toxic compounds, meaning it correctly identifies 90 out of 100 toxic compounds.
 More importantly, it has a recall of 85%, ensuring that we don’t miss out on identifying potentially harmful drugs."

-Visual Aids:

-"Here’s a simplified diagram of how the GCN processes a molecule.
-The nodes represent atoms, and the edges represent chemical bonds.
-The GCN analyzes these connections to make its predictions."

 Addressing Concerns: